Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 A life saving torpedo:

 After the others had left the ship, the 18 year old Gunner Sverre Abrahamsen was waiting for the end, in excruciating pain.
 Several of his shipmates had attempted to free him but the weight of the gun platform was more than they could handle, and they had been forced to leave him there, with his cries of pain ringing in their ears as they saved themselves.
-Left on his own, Abrahamsen heard a voice from below, belonging to one of the mechanics trapped in his cabin and as the after part of the ship (where the crew's cabins were located) sank deeper and deeper they said goodbye to eachother.
+Left on his own, Abrahamsen heard a voice from below, belonging to one of the mechanics trapped in his cabin and as the after part of the ship (where the crew's cabins were located) sank deeper and deeper they said goodbye to each other.
 All Abrahamsen could do now was wait for his own death, seeing the water rising along the side of the ship, listening to the sounds of a dying vessel.
-Then the 3rd torpedo hit and he suddenly found himself free; the detonation having lifted the platform enough that he could get out from under it.
+Then the 3rd torpedo hit and he suddenly found himself free, the detonation having lifted the platform enough that he could get out from under it.
 He managed to get over to the railing and threw himself overboard.
 Since he had no lifevest on he frantically looked around for something to hold on to.
 Some debris from the engine room floated by and to get a better hold he stuck his fingers through some wire.
-After a while he spotted one of the hatches and decided that was a much better solution, but to his horror he couldn't get his fingers untangled from the wire, no matter how hard he pulled.
-Eventually he made a last desperate attempt, and his hands finally came free, but the skin of his fingers was gone in the process.
+After a while he spotted one of the hatches and decided this was a much better solution, but to his horror he couldn't get his fingers untangled from the wire, no matter how hard he pulled.
+Eventually, he made a last desperate attempt and his hands finally came free, but the skin of his fingers was gone in the process.
 For several hours he clung to this hatch, until he spotted an empty raft which he transferred to.
 As the darkness started to fade the captain sent a boat out to search for other survivors and Abrahamsen was found.
 Some of his shipmates broke down in fits of joyous sobbing when they saw him.

-This picture was sent to me by Carl Svendsen, Boston, grandson of one of the survivors Oluf Svendsen, who is standing by the arrow in the process of applying a turnakit to Sverre Abrahamsen's leg (laying down).
+This picture was received from Carl Svendsen, Boston, grandson of one of the survivors Oluf Svendsen, who is standing by the arrow in the process of applying a turnakit to Sverre Abrahamsen's leg (laying down).
+Oluf Svendsen passed away a few years ago.
+I have since learned that the picture was taken by Conrad Thrane, one of the passengers - here's a Guestbook message from his son.
+He has since sent me several more pictures from the lifeboats, which have been added to Sørholt - Page 2.

-In addition to Abrahamsen, 3 others were also seriously wounded, and they were taken care of the best they could under the circumstances before setting sail in the lifeboat, the gig and one of the rafts heading towards Trinidad, the lifeboat and the gig towing both rafts.
+In addition to Abrahamsen, 3 others were also seriously wounded, and they were taken care of the best they could under the circumstances before setting sail in the lifeboat, the gig and one of the rafts, heading towards Trinidad, the lifeboat and the gig towing both rafts.
 They saw several aircraft in the course of the day, and that afternoon they were spotted by an American aircraft which circled above them.
 The wind and seas increased during the night, but the following morning, Sept.
 16 they saw land an estimated 15 miles off.
-In order to increase their speed, one of the rafts was let go after having transferred those who were on it to the lifeboat, and at about 19:00 GCT Sept.
-16, they were picked up by 2 British MTB's which landed them in Port of Spain a few hours later (21:30 GCT), where the injured men were taken to Colonial Hospital.
+In order to increase their speed, one of the rafts was let go after having transferred those who were on it to the lifeboat, and that eveing they were picked up by 2 British MTB's which landed them in Port of Spain a few hours later, where the injured men were taken to Colonial Hospital.

 31 had survived, 7 had died.
 Gunner Einang and Gunner Abrahamsen stayed in hospital for a long time.
 In Abrahamsen's case, gangrene took hold of his knee and his leg had to be amputated to save his life.
 He was finally released in May-1943.
+Sverre Abrahamsen, who had previously been the messboy on Bennestvet at age 15 (before that ship was sunk), had trained to be a gunner at Camp Norway - he later worked for Goltens in Brooklyn for the rest of the war (both links are external), and eventually emigrated to the U.S.

 The maritime inquiry was held in New York on Oct.
 27-1942 with the captain, the 2nd mate, Able Seaman Jensen and Able Seaman Svendsen attending.
-The latter stated that he had assisted in launching the port boat and one of the rafts, adding that he helped (probably tried to help?) a trapped gunner before jumping overboard.
+The latter stated that he had assisted in launching the port boat and one of the rafts, adding that he helped (probably meaning he tried to help?) a trapped gunner before jumping overboard.

 Charles Hocking gives position as "100 miles from Trinidad", an article in "Tilbakeblikk" says 250 n. miles off Trinidad.